cakephp/authentication/readme.md

 This package is an Authentication middleware layer for authenticating requests coming into your application, using various authenticators and indentifiers.

 ## What it is not
-The pacakge only provides authentication and not authorization.
+The package only provides authentication and not authorization.
 It can be used to find out who someone is, but not what they're allowed to do.

 ## Quick Start